NullTale/UnityEventBus/README.md

 ## Event Listener

-The simplest example of a listener.
 On OnEnable event Listener will connect to the desired bus and will start receiving messages from it.

 ```c#
 using UnityEngine;